Skip to contents

 #> (Estimated publication weights omega correspond to one-sided p-values.)

-Now, we obtained the model-averaged effect size estimate on the correlation scale.
-If we were interested in the estimates model-averaging only across the models assuming the presence of an effect (for the effect size estimate), heterogeneity (for the heterogeneity estimate), and publication bias (for the publication bias weights and PET and PEESE regression coefficients), we could have added conditional = TRUE argument to the summary function.
+Now, we have obtained the model-averaged effect size estimate on the correlation scale.
+If we were interested in the estimates model-averaging only across the models assuming the presence of an effect (for the effect size estimate), heterogeneity (for the heterogeneity estimate), and publication bias (for the publication bias weights and PET and PEESE regression coefficients), we could have added the conditional = TRUE argument to the summary function.
 A quick textual summary of the model can also be generated with the interpret() function.

 interpret(fit_RoBMA, output_scale = "r")